-3. The Independence Health Department will continue to provide general information to landlords, residents and businesses regarding the hazards of lead-based paint.
-Efforts to this end include: mandatory distribution of the Independence Landlord-Tenant Guide, by all landlords to their tenants, which includes a copy of EPA's "Protect Your Family From Lead in Your Home" brochure; ongoing City promotion of lead hazard reduction through participation in community health fairs, dissemination of educational materials through the Health Department's Maternal Child Health Program and cooperation with the Jackson County Health Department to promote availability of free lead screening for children.
+3. The Independence Community Development Department will continue to provide general information to landlords, residents, and businesses regarding the hazards of lead-based paint.
+Efforts to this end include: mandatory distribution of the Independence Landlord-Tenant Guide, by all landlords to their tenants, which includes a copy of EPA's "Protect Your Family From Lead in Your Home" brochure; and cooperation with the Jackson County Health Department to promote availability of free lead screening for children.